vanderkraai/vanderkraai.github.io/README.md

-Welcome too the single development team of PepsiDeeHQ Website.
+Welcome to the development of the PepsiDeeHQ site that nobody asked for.

 The following sofware and AI + VSC extentions used to create this html/css site was,